 Leopards and lions in South Africa

 South Africa's climate ranges from desert to sub-tropical and travellers often head to the country to relax on wine tours or tick off the 'big five' while on safari at one its many national parks.

 To make your trip to South Africa one to remember you could join an active research team and contribute to important wildlife conservation research in Kruger National Park at the Kruger conservation and leopard monitoring project.
 The team focus on leopard population monitoring - essential for the protection of the species.
 Volunteers receive bush craft training, which gives you a foundation of knowledge on animal identification, tracking, and behaviour.
 You'll conduct conservation research and predator monitoring and take part in game reserve management and community development projects.

 Sea turtles in Costa Rica

-Grenada, Mexico and Costa Rica are three tropical North American destinations where you can help to protect sea turtles from extinction while teaching in local schools, conserving beaches and learning to surf.
+Head to North America, Costa Rica to be exact if you'd like to help to protect sea turtles from extinction while teaching in local schools, conserving beaches and learning Spanish.